JoshJamz/TibiFood-Sales-Overview/README.md

 ### Conclusion
-Through this project, we aim to provide Tibi Foods with actionable insights to optimize their operations and drive revenue growth.
+Through this project, aim to provide Tibi Foods with actionable insights to optimize operations and drive revenue growth.
 By leveraging data-driven decision-making, Tibi Foods can enhance customer satisfaction, streamline processes, and achieve sustainable business success.